Business Compliance Solicitation Scams

 Some companies have sent solicitations to Minnesota businesses that at first glance appear to be official mailings from a government agency and imply the businesses must pay a fee to comply with annual meeting, minutes, or reporting requirements.
-The solicitations often use confusing legal jargon-sometimes even quoting state or federal laws-and attempt to create a false sense of urgency by listing a fictitious deadline before which the business is required to respond.
-The common denominator of these scams is that the solicitations always instruct the business to submit a fee for a service that is unnecessary, or that the business could do on its own for a fraction of the cost.
+The solicitations often use confusing legal jargon-sometimes even quoting state or federal laws-and attempt to create a false sense of urgency by listing a fictitious deadline before which the business is "required" to respond.
+The solicitations for these scams always instruct the business to submit a fee for a service that is unnecessary or that the business could do on its own for a fraction of the cost.

 Advice for Avoiding Compliance Solicitation Scams

 Although the fine print on these solicitations may disclose that the service is not required, the companies that send these solicitations count on the fact that busy employees who process the forms or handle accounts payable may not always notice the fine print disclaimer.
 It is important for businesses to do their homework before paying for the unnecessary services advertised in these types of solicitations.
 Here are a few tips:

 - Read the solicitation carefully to find out who actually sent it and what they are offering.